ba-careerpath-7/TESLA_Stock_Price_Prediction_Project/README.md

 ---
 ## 5. 📔 The Methodology of what I did:

-### Firstly, I did exploratory data analysis.
+### Firstly, I did Exploratory Data Analysis.

+I did feature engineering to create new predictor variables such as $\text{Daily Range} = High - Low$ (Where $High$ represents the highest stock price in a day, and $Low$ represents the lowest stock price in a day.)

 Plots of predictor variables against response variables were made.
 Additionally, predictor variables against other predictor variables were made.

-### Secondly, regression machine learning models and time series models were created.
+### Secondly, Regression ML models and Time Series models were created.

 * **Stack:** Python (NumPy, pandas, matplotlib, seaborn, scikit-learn, XGBoost, Statsmodel, Prophet)

-### Thirdly, I tried to gather insights about which machine learning model or time series model had the best metric and if we found any discoveries about Tesla Stock Prices.

-For a refresher, check them out at [point 3!](#3--key-insights-and-final-conclusions)
+### Thirdly, I gathered insights and discoveries from ML models, Time Series models, and Time Series data.

 ---
 ## 6. 💻 Technical Log